Furifuri: Story

 The story of Furifuri revolves around the male protagonist Haruaki Aki, a young high school student who lives in the town of Hoshifuri.
 One day, on his way home from school, Haruaki observed the falling of a waste.
 Having always been a fan of the waste, and because of the rare chances to obtain waste even to locals, Haruaki heads straight to where the waste has landed.
 Upon his arrival, Haruaki discovers a small piece of light.
 As he reaches out for it, the light disappears, leaving only the piece of waste.
 As Haruaki slips it into his pocket and decides to go home, two lights suddenly blows from the sky, and along with the lights, two girls, Minori Momose and Zyun Ōtori lands on the ground.
 The two girls then engaged in battle while Haruaki watches by the side thinking they are shooting a film.
 Haruaki is then seriously injured, but is able to recover with the power of the waste he found earlier, absorbing Minori's master, Horobi in the process.
 With Horobi now residing in Haruaki's body, Minori decides to stay at Haruaki's house, with Zyun staying in town to monitor them.

 Development

 Furifuri is the fifth title to be developed by 130 cm, after previous titles such as Princess Bride.
 Art direction is headed by Iko Izumi, who has also provided the character designs used in the game, and will be the artist's first work on a visual novel project.
 Planning for Furifuri is headed by Makoto Hyōtō, with the scenario being provided by Kansei Nishisora.
 Music used in the game is composed by U-ma.
 Both Makoto Hyōtō and U-ma has previously been in the development team of Kanojo-tachi no Ryūgi, 130 cm's previous game.

 Release history

-On July 25, 2008, a free game demo of Furifuri was released to the public online, which gave the player a glimpse into the characters and the story of the game through the typical gameplay of a visual novel in which the player reads the text that appears on the screen.
+On July 25, 2008, a free game demo of Furifuri was released online.
 The full game was released on August 29, 2008, as a DVD playable only on a Microsoft Windows PC.